Why is the Niño de Atocha featured in Michael Jackson’s Beat It video?

 Chalkware statue of the Niño de Atocha, House of Good Fortune Collection

-Maybe there is a simpler explanation.
-In the 1980s, gang violence was a big problem in Los Angeles, where the video was filmed.
-In fact, in order to give the video an air of authenticity, Giraldi cast actual members of the Bloods and Crips in the video (along with professional dancers).
-The conflict between the gangs in the video recalls the rumble between the Sharks and the Jets in West Side Story and the clash between the Christians and Moors in Spain that gave rise to the legend of the Santo Niño.
+There may be a simpler explanation.
+In the 1980s, gang violence was a major issue in Los Angeles, where the video was filmed.
+In fact, director Bob Giraldi cast real members of the Bloods and Crips alongside professional dancers to add authenticity.
+The conflict between the gangs in the video echoes the legendary street battles of West Side Story, which, in turn, parallels the clashes between Christians and Moors in Spain—an era that gave rise to the legend of the Santo Niño de Atocha.

 For those who want to do a really deep dive on the Santo, The House recommends Santo Nino de Atocha by John Thompson, Journal of the Southwest, Vol. 36, No. 1 (Spring, 1994), pp. 1-18 (18 pages).